UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 ## Working With Larger Datasets

 In our dataset of two samples it is quite easy to think about the whole experiment & assess the overall quality.

 *What about if we had 100 samples?*

 Each .zip archive contains text files with the information which can easily be parsed into an overall summary.
 We could write a script to extract this information if we had the time.
-However, the Bioinformatics Hub has been writing an `R` package to help with this, which is available from https://github.com/UofABioinformaticsHub/ngsReports.
+However, some members of the Bioinformatics Hub have been writing an `R` package to help with this, which is available from https://github.com/UofABioinformaticsHub/ngsReports.

-We're hoping to publish this soon and using the package is beyond the scope of today.
+We'll publish this soon and using the package is beyond the scope of today.
 However, we've included a [sample report](../data/ngsReports_Fastqc) of a dataset summarised using heatmaps.
 This is simply the default report produced and the package is capable of exploring large datasets relatively easily.
 Have a look at [this report](../data/ngsReports_Fastqc) and see if you can understand any of the plots.